kjaymiller/31DaysofNeurodivergenceTweets/README.md

 You'll need to provide the twitter API credentials, and the resource group (you can create one) and the RG location.
 Other variables are provided via the [main.parameters.json](infrastructure/main.parameters.json) file.

+You'll also need to add your function from the repo.
+You can do this using VSCode and the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).

 [Az Functions]: https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-scheduled-function
 [tweepy]: http://www.tweepy.org/